 Meadowbank Public School will increase its capacity to 1000 places, following its relocation to the new Precinct.

 Marsden High School will be relocated to the new Education Precinct with capacity for 1500 secondary school students.
+The school will also include capacity for 120 students attending intensive English classes and the Wallamattagal Learning Centre.

-Continue the development of the concept design
+Continue the development of the concept design.

-Continue investigations to develop an environmental impact statement
+Continue investigations to develop an environmental impact statement.

 How can I get involved?